idelfrides/python_read_json/README.md

 ### The Challenge

-The CHALLENGE consist in read a content from a json file('test.json' to our purpose) without using the 'loads()' method from json package.
+The CHALLENGE consist in read a content from a json file('test.json' to our purpose) **without using the 'loads()' method from json package.**
 The CHALLENGE itself is only a reproduction of what the python function json.loads() does.

 ### The Solution

-The technique used to solve this CHALLENG is - reading the documents character by character, to recover the test.json file content to a python variables.
-The test.json file is only an example, the most important thing here is that the script be able to work with other files in json format, with different data structures, so the script must be dynamic.
+If you want to know the techenique used to solve the CHALLENGE,mail me or text me by Linkedin.